amitmse/in_Python_/Others/README.md

 	AUC curve is a measurement of precision against the recall.
 Precision = TP/(TP + FP) and TP/(TP + FN).
 	This is in contrast with ROC that measures and plots True Positive against False positive rate.

+- Feature importances:
+	It is also known as the Gini importance.
+The importance of a feature is computed as the (normalized) total reduction of the criterion brought by that feature.
+That reduction or weighted information gain is defined as.
+The weighted impurity decrease equation is the following:

+	N_t / N * (impurity - N_t_R / N_t * right_impurity - N_t_L / N_t * left_impurity)
+			N 	: Total number of samples
+			N_t 	: No. of samples at the current node
+			N_t_L 	: No. of samples in the left child
+			N_t_R 	: No. of samples in the right child

 # Types of Gradient Descent:
 1. Batch Gradient Descent: It uses a complete dataset available to compute the gradient of the cost function hence and it's very slow.